-Animals’ Voice is an Educational and Wildlife Rescue Trust based in Fordingbridge, Hampshire, England.
+Animals’ Voice is an Educational and Wildlife Rescue Trust based in Fordingbridge, Hampshire.

-The trust is overseen by a board of trustees whose aims are to teach respect and educate adults and children alike, and to bring about change, helping to protect and prevent loss of species.
-We believe that by caring for animals, insects, fauna, and flora, we will help benefit future generations.
+The trust is overseen by a board of trustees whose aims are to teach respect and educate adults and children alike, and bring about change, helping to protect and prevent species loss.
+By caring for animals, insects, fauna, and flora, we will help benefit future generations.

-We have members in over forty different countries who receive our quarterly United Against Cruelty To Animals (UACTA) magazine, which keeps them informed of the progress we are making.
+Our members in over forty countries receive our quarterly United Against Cruelty To Animals (UACTA) magazine, which informs them of our progress.
 Our literature is produced by a small team of staff at Animals’ Voice, as is our magazine.
-Although a small publication, it enables us to keep in touch with members world-wide.
+Although a small publication, it enables us to keep in touch with members worldwide.

-As well as our campaigns against animal cruelty, we also rescue sick and injured wildlife from around the New Forest Area.
+As well as our campaigns against animal cruelty, we have rescued sick and injured wildlife from around the New Forest Area.
+We are currently in the process of opening a new widllife rescue centre, so at present we can't take in injured wildlife.
 Over the years we have handled quite a variety, all of which when fully recovered from their injuries are released back into the wild where they belong.

 We also give educational talks to school groups, Brownies, WI meetings, etc., and in the past, we have also taken along some of the animals we have rescued.